heiye115/hyperliquid-java-sdk/README.md

 ## Contribution

 - Fork the repo and create feature branches.
-- Follow Java naming and Clean Code practices; keep Controllers thin in integrations and put business logic in Services when embedding this SDK in MVC systems.
 - Run `mvn -q -DskipTests package` locally; ensure Java 21.
 - Add unit tests for critical logic where applicable.
 - Open a Pull Request with a clear description and references.